 There are a lot of situations where putting your baby to bed earlier than usual is the right thing to do.
 Here are a few common ones:

-- If your baby misses a nap or has been constantly missing nap sessions for abnormal reasons, then you may want to move their bedtime to be earlier.
+- If your baby misses a nap or has been constantly missing nap sessions for abnormal reasons, then you may want to move their bedtime to earlier.
 Babies, the younger they are especially, need sleep.
 A baby that hasn’t napped enough will be overtired and this can cause him/her to wake up earlier than usual, or wake up multiple times during the night, leading to increased sleep debt and crankiness over time.

 - Sleep regression, which occurs naturally as your baby grows, can also cause their sleep patterns to shift and can lead to a lower number of naps and waking up multiple times at night.
 We’ve written about it and what to do when it happens, you can find the link to that in the resources section.

-- On days when your schedule results in more activity for your baby than usual, for example, you have errands to run and have to take your child with you and thus disrupt their daily patterns.
+- On days when your schedule results in more activity for your baby than usual, for example, you have errands to run and have to take your child with you and thus disrupting their daily patterns.

 - Your baby constantly exhibits signs of tiredness, such as a lack of interest in people in the environment and constant yawning.